ctbishop/EasyMon/README.md

-https://github.com/ctbishop), while "User" refers to as any person(s) or entity other than the Developer who acquires or uses This Software or any component file(s), such as by download, installation, copying, modification, redistribution, compiling, executation, or other method of acquisition or utilization.
+https://github.com/ctbishop), while "User" refers to as any person(s) or entity other than the Developer who acquires or uses This Software or any component file(s), such as by download, installation, copying, modification, redistribution, compiling, execution, or other method of acquisition or utilization.

 This Software is intended for non-commercial use only and is offered by the